 We believe that an online course at Hope College is distinctly different from online courses elsewhere.
-That’s especially the case for the fall semester, when most students will be taking online classes while still living in community with one another on Hope’s campus.
-Our online courses will offer the advantages of the full Hope experience.
-Professors will be readily available to consult and advise students, often face-to-face, always with safeguards.
-Students will be able to study together, go to help sessions and receive the same type of support they receive in a typical semester.
+That’s especially the case for the 20–21 academic year, when most students are taking online classes while still living in community with one another on Hope’s campus.
+Our online courses offer the advantages of the full Hope experience.
+Professors are readily available to consult and advise students, often face-to-face, always with safeguards.
+Students are able to study together, go to help sessions and receive the same type of support they receive in a typical semester.
 In some cases, online courses will be complemented with face-to-face lab components.

 Hope’s commitment to online learning is a longstanding tradition.
 Hope offered its first summer online course in 1999 and by 2006 was offering online classes regularly in the summer.
 Our history includes more than 70 unique courses taught by 65 faculty from more than 20 departments to more than 4,000 students!
 On average, nearly 350 students per year have opted to take online courses at Hope.
 From the time Hope first began offering these classes, we have held to a commitment: Our online courses will feature the same content, same rigor and same enrollment caps as their in-person equivalent, and will be taught by the same professor who normally teaches them in the classroom.
 Hope’s online classes were never designed to save money or increase the student-faculty ratio, but rather to give students more options to complete their degrees on time.
 The pandemic has not lessened our existing commitments; we are honoring these same principles during the fall semester.